nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 +-----------------------+--------------------------------------------------------------------------+--------------------------------------------------------------------------+

 .. note::
-   * If an RSA algorithm is enabled and no PSA driver enables or supports it, :ref:`nrf_security_drivers_builtin` support is enabled and used.
    * :ref:`nrf_security_drivers_cc3xx` is limited to key sizes less than or equal to 2048 bits.
    * :ref:`nrf_security_drivers_oberon` does not support RSA key pair generation.